fish-shell/fish-shell/sphinx_doc_src/index.rst

 Shell variables are named pieces of data, which can be created, deleted and their values changed and used by the user.
 Variables may optionally be "exported", so that a copy of the variable is available to any subprocesses the shell creates.
 An exported variable is referred to as an "environment variable".

-To set a variable value, use the `set <cmds/set.html>`_ command</a>.
+To set a variable value, use the :ref:`set <cmd-set>` command.
 A variable name can not be empty and can contain only letters, digits, and underscores.
 It may begin and end with any of those characters.

 Example: